andrewjunyoung/writing/published/cooking/gnocchi_con_crema/gnocchi_con_crema.md

   - salt
   - pepper
 ### Others
-  - cherry tomatoes (¿1 / 2 cup?)
+  - cherry tomatoes (1 / 2 cup)
-  - sausages (500 g).
+  - sausages (250 g or ~ 4).
 I use cumberland sausages, often spiced, because I like the taste and texture.
   - potato gnocchi (500 g), uncooked
   - basil leaves (2 handfuls), torn.
   - oil (1 tbsp).
 I use olive oil, but vegetable or sunflower are OK substitutes.